The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/ann-arbor-mi-2655-oak-valley-dr.md

 latitudeLongitude = ["42.24621377","-83.76971763"]
 +++

 **2655 Oak Valley Dr, Store #334** was a Chuck E. Cheese's that opened on November 2, 2000 with a Studio C Alpha, which closed on December 2, 2020.
 This location received the 16M Chuck E. animatronic from the Muskegon, Michigan store in June 2020, essentially turning it into a Studio C Alpha, 16M.
-Also, this location should not be confused with Ann Arbor, MI (2196 W Stadium Blvd) which was a Pizza Time Theatre location that opened on December 30, 1981 with the {{< wiki-link "Cyberamics Balcony Stage" >}} and closed in 1985 with the Family Album.
+Also, this location should not be confused with Ann Arbor, MI (2196 W Stadium Blvd) which was a Pizza Time Theatre location that opened on December 30, 1981 with the [Cyberamics Balcony Stage] and closed in 1985 with the Family Album.

 ## History